 There is a logical answer to why—because nobody knows who to look for.
 Everybody comes up with his own image of God.
 That is what He speaks of.
 Nevertheless, everybody's image is wrong.

-God shows that in the ritual of the Day of Atonement.
+God shows that in the ritual on the Day of Atonement.
 It is so simply done.
 There are two goats.
 Both of them, by all appearances, are without blemish.
 God has to point out miraculously which goat is His and represents His Son.
 The other is a counterfeit that just looks like it might be the right one.
 That is the way it is, and why God can make an astounding statement like this.
-Everybody looks for a God in his own image, of his own image, I should say.
+Everybody looks for a god of his own image, his own making.
 But the scripture cannot be broken.
 Now, how are we to understand this?

 Romans 10:1-2 Brethren, my heart's desire and prayer to God for Israel is, that they may be saved.
 For I bear them witness that they have a zeal for God, but not according to knowledge.

-It is that principle which, makes that statement in Romans 3 true—not according to knowledge—and that is the position from which everybody references God to.
+It is that principle that makes that statement in Romans 3 true: "not according to knowledge."
+That is the position from which everybody references God to.
 Nobody is approaching God with true knowledge until God Himself takes the initiative and begins to remove the blindness.

 Romans 11:7-10 What then?
 Israel has not obtained what it seeks; but the elect have obtained it, and the rest were blinded [hardened—the word there indicates what we call a callous on the skin.
 A callous develops.]
 Just as it is written: "God has given them a spirit of stupor, eyes that they should not see and ears that they should not hear, to this very day."
 And David says: "Let their table become a snare and a trap, a stumbling block and a recompense to them.
 Let their eyes be darkened, that they may not see, and bow down their back always."